A Round Table Discussion on the Future of Goldenseal

 The impetus for the Summit is that goldenseal (Hydrastis canadensis) is in trouble.
-Its continued presence in our forests is becoming threatened by both habitat loss and wild harvesting to meet the demand of domestic and international trade.
-According to the United Plant Savers organization, there is a high demand in the marketplace for organic Goldenseal.
-Wild-harvested roots are becoming increasingly harder to find, and the roots that do exist tend to be smaller than in years past.
-The International Union for Conservation of Nature (IUCN) recently published the status of Goldenseal as “vulnerable” due to unregulated wild harvesting compounded by a loss of habitat.
-United Plant Savers launched the “Hope for Hydrastis” Project is to inspire a new generation of Goldenseal farmers.
+The International Union for Conservation of Nature (IUCN) has published the status of Goldenseal as “vulnerable”.
+Its continued presence in our forests has become threatened by both habitat loss and wild harvesting to meet the demand of domestic and international trade.
+There is an especially high demand in the marketplace for organic goldenseal resulting in wild-harvested roots becoming increasingly hard to find, and those that do exist tend to be smaller than in years past.

 Topics addressed in this goldenseal summit include: